 If you’re planning your next relaxing getaway, make sure it is in Armenia.
 Armenia’s many tranquil waterfalls such as Astghik waterfall, Vahagn Waterfall, Shaki Waterfall will take you to your most peaceful and relaxing self.

-Armenia’s most significant waterfall, Jermuk, also known as “the mermaid’s hair” is definitely an all-time tourists’ favorite destination.
+Armenia’s most significant waterfall, Jermuk, also known as “the mermaid’s hair” is definitely an all-time tourists’ favourite destination.
 Jermuk is also a spa city, famous for its forests and mineral water pools, and other medical healing services.
 When you visit Jermuk, do not forget to visit its drinking gallery.
 You can have a detox just by drinking from its running mineral waters at different temperature levels.

 Authentic Wineries and Brandy

 Are you a wine enthusiast?
-Then you must definitely visit Armenia, “the birthplace of wine”
+Then you must definitely visit Armenia, “the birthplace of wine”.

 The oldest winemaking facility was discovered in Areni-1 cave complex in the village of Areni.
 It is said that the facility is a 6100-year-old winery.
 If you’re planning your next trip to Armenia, don’t forget to include touring the wineries and vineyards such as Hin Areni Winery, Vanardi, or ArmAs in your travel list, and learn more about the process of winemaking in the medieval times.